TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 * How can we standardize our way-of-working, while providing flexibility where it matters for us?
 * How can we ensure the know-how and tooling we invest in, are as widely applicable as possible (e.g. not limited to a single cloud vendor)?

 Yes, the last point has this 'multi-cloud' and 'vendor lock-in' ring to it.
-To be clear: Switching clouds because the compute is a bit cheaper elasewhere hardly ever pays off.
-Using the common denominator of multiple clouds hardly every pays off.
+To be clear: Switching clouds because compute is a bit cheaper elsewhere, hardly ever pays off.
+Using the common denominator of multiple clouds, just to be 'multi-cloud' hardly every pays off.
 Vendor lock-ins are everywhere, not just at the cloud selection.
 But, looking at the timespan of years, an organization might see an advantage in focusing on technology that is applicable across vendor boundaries.

 ## Building a skyscraper

 Embarking on the journey to adopt Kubernetes, there is a lot that needs to be set up before Kubernetes starts to deliver value.
-We are building a platform, so let's illustrate by a physical-world building analogy:
+We are building a platform.
+Let's illustrate by a physical-world building analogy:

--- Diagram
+{{< figure src="/img/why_k8s.building.svg" title="Building a platform" >}}

 At the bottom we find the foundation.
 It's there because it needs to be there, but nobody builds a foundation just to have a foundation.
 In Kubernetes terms, the foundation includes components like networking (CNI), storage (CSI), container runtime (CRI), virtual machines or bare metal servers and operating system.

 Next up is the basement.
 Similar to foundation, this is not the end-goal (unless you're building a parking garage).
 It houses things that need to be there that you typically take for granted.
 Equipment, maintenance rooms, piping and whatnot.
-In Kubernetes this would include observability and security tooling, certificate management, perhaps a policy engine.
+In Kubernetes this translates to some basic requirements needed before going live: Observability and security.
+Certificate management.
+Perhaps a policy engine.

 Finally, we get above the surface.
 This is what we are building for: Buildings that have a purpose!
 In Kubernetes terms, these are obviously the applications that are deployed.
 But also components that enhance the ability of our platform.
-Examples include ArgoCD (efficient deployments using GitOps), Argo Workflows (Workflow engine), KEDA (smarter scaling) or databases.
+Examples include ArgoCD/Flux (efficient deployments using GitOps), Argo Workflows (Workflow engine) and KEDA (smarter scaling).

 Now for each component one could argue if it's foundation, basement or building.
 Perhaps ArgoCD and KEDA are more basement than building.
-Maybe CSI is basement as well, instead of foundation, since you can somewhat easily add remove storage classes.
+Maybe CSI is basement as well, instead of foundation, since you can somewhat easily add or remove storage classes.

 What matters is that going from beneath to above the surface, we can observe that components: